-“How often are bottled water facilities tested by the FDA?”
+“How often are bottled water facilities tested by FDA?”

-“How often are bottled water facilities inspected by the FDA?”
+“How often are bottled water facilities inspected by FDA?”

-The FDA maintains delegation agreements with all 50 states, meaning that all state agencies under an agreement with FDA may inspect any bottled water facility at any time as a representative of FDA.
-FDA also maintains regional offices throughout the U.S., staffed with inspectors who routinely visit food facilities, including bottled water facilities.
+FDA maintains delegation agreements with all 50 states, which means that all state agencies under an agreement with FDA may inspect any bottled water facility at any time as a representative of FDA.
+FDA also maintains regional offices throughout the United States, staffed with inspectors who routinely visit food facilities, including bottled water facilities.
 Therefore, each facility is inspected at least annually by FDA and/or state regulatory inspector(s).